Register of Electors 2020

 Why you should register

-- If your name is not on the register you will not be able to vote – District council and Town/Parish council elections will take place on 2 May 2019
+- If your name is not on the register you will not be able to vote – District council and Police and Crime Commissioner (PCC) elections will take place on 7 May 2020

 - So that you can have a say in issues that affect you